Author: James Manners Romanis

-Biography: James Manners Romanis was born in 1855 in Inverkeithing, Fife, the son of veterinary surgeon Charles Simon Romanis (1825–1875) and Eleanor Laing Davidson.
+Biography: James Manners Romanis was born in 1855 in Inverkeithing, Fife, the son of veterinary surgeon Charles Simon Romanis (1825–1875) and Eleanor Laing (née Davidson).
 His father was born and lived several years in St. Petersburg, Russia.
 Romanis attended Edinburgh University in the 1870s.
 By 1881, he lived in London as a student.
 It was here he wrote two rather dense romans á clef: Alirabi (1883) by "Hadji of Hyde Park" and The Great Western Mystery (1886).
-After this point, his life cannot be traced.
+He subsequently worked as a journalist: he edited briefly the Times of India and served as the London correspondent in Russia.
+By the 1901 census, he lived in Dumfries as a patient in the Crichton Royal Instition.
+He died on 23 April 1919 of pneumonia in Ediburgh.

 - Alirabi: or, The Banks and Bankers of the Nile.
 1 vol. Edinburgh: Blackwood, 1883.